 To counter the criticism, HMRC only needs to prove that CEST reaches the correct decision when tested against the 22 IR35 court cases.

-This is a simple ask, yet HMRC refuses to be held to account for over a year, despite repeated requests from stakeholders.
+This is a simple ask, yet HMRC refused to be held to account, despite repeated requests from stakeholders.

 Regardless, whilst the CEST tool does not test for MOO, and wrongly assumes it exists for all contractors, the tool is unfit for use.

 In it's current form, CEST it is nothing short of an ultra vires attempt by HMRC to override the countries tax laws and